hanzopgp/SmartCars/README.md

 # Presentation

 >This is a car race game played by a genetic algorithm.
+This is my first program using genetic algorithm.
 You can see the program [here](https://hanzopgp.github.io/SmartCars/).

 ## How does it work :